twocentstudios/twocentstudios.github.com/_posts/2013-02-27-the-making-of-vinylogue.markdown

 Alright, so one signal down.
 Let's look at another common pattern: combining multiple signals.

+> (TCSWeeklyAlbumChartViewController.m)

-{% codeblock (TCSWeeklyAlbumChartViewController.m) lang:objc %}
+{% highlight objc %}
     - (void)setUpViewSignals{
         @weakify(self);

         …

         // SlideSelectView: Bottom Label, Left Label, Right Label
         // Depend on: displayingDate, earliestScrobbleDate, latestScrobbleDate
         RACSignal *combinedSignal = [RACSignal combineLatest:@[ RACAbleWithStart(self.displayingDate), RACAbleWithStart(self.earliestScrobbleDate), RACAbleWithStart(self.latestScrobbleDate)] ];

         // Do it on the main thread
         [combinedSignal deliverOn:[RACScheduler mainThreadScheduler]];

         // Actions to perform when changing any of the three signals [combinedSignal subscribeNext:^(RACTuple *dates) {
              NSDate *displayingDate = dates.first;
              NSDate *earliestScrobbleDate = dates.second;
              NSDate *latestScrobbleDate = dates.third;
             @strongify(self);
             if (displayingDate){
               // Set the displaying date label

               // Calculate and set canMoveBackOneYear and canMoveForwardOneYear

               // Only show the left and right labels/arrows
               // if there's data there to jump to.

             }else{
               // There's no displaying date, so set all labels to nil }

          }];

         …

     }
-{% endcodeblock %}
+{% endhighlight %}

 I've separated out the expressions again, and I've replaced a bunch of tedious date calculation code and view updating code with comments in order to focus on what's happening with RAC.
 You can see everything in the source.